Frances McDormand wins best actress Oscar for 'Three Billboards'

 The publicity-averse McDormand is married to independent movie director Joel Coen and is one of the most respected actresses in Hollywood.
 Sharp-witted and direct, she shuns plastic surgery, the trappings of fame and the glitz of Hollywood’s awards season.

 McDormand is also a stage and television veteran.
-She won an Emmy for her work on the 2014 TV series“Olive Kitteridge” and a Tony for her role in the 2011 play“Good People.”
+She won an Emmy for her work on the 2014 TV series “Olive Kitteridge” and a Tony for her role in the 2011 play “Good People.”

-Her other movies include“Moonrise Kingdom,”“North Country” and“Mississippi Burning.”
+Her other movies include “Moonrise Kingdom,” “North Country” and “Mississippi Burning.”

 Reporting by Jill Serjeant; Editing by Sandra Maler and Peter Cooney